Josee9988/project-template/tests/README.md

 ### The *tests/TESTS_RUNNER.sh*

 * Main test script that will call all the individual unitary tests.
-Exit code 1 means an error in one or more tests was found, otherwise, the exit code will be 0.
+Exit code 1 means an error in one or more tests was found; otherwise, the exit code will be 0.